-1.24.4 Examples of oblique projections which are not orthogonal projections with $\alpha \neq 0$.
+1.23.4 Examples of oblique projections which are not orthogonal projections with $\alpha \neq 0$.
 Such projectors are sometimes called oblique projections.
+For two-dimensional Hilbert space, the solution of idempotence

 Examples for projections which are not orthogonal are